-It's no coincidence that one of the first items many renters add to their apartments is a plant.
+It's no coincidence one of the first items many renters add to their apartments is a plant.
 Having something growing in a rental unit can transform it from a generic living space into a home.
 It's no surprise, then, that planting trees around your buildings can create curb appeal and make them more attractive to potential renters.

 In addition to the beauty they provide, trees also provide shade to keep homes cooler in the summer, decreasing cooling costs for owners and renters.
 They can also act as buffers against freezing winds in the winter, reducing heating costs.

-Mature trees have a "'strong or moderate impact' on the saleability of homes listed for under $150,000.
+- Mature trees have a "'strong or moderate impact' on the sale-ability of homes listed for under $150,000.
 On homes over $250,000, this perception increases to 98%," 83% of realtors said in a study by Arbor National Mortgage & American Forests.

-According to the Council of Tree and Landscape Appraisers, "A mature tree can often have an appraised value of between $1,000 and $10,000."
+- According to the Council of Tree and Landscape Appraisers, "A mature tree can often have an appraised value of between $1,000 and $10,000."

 Trees clearly represent a potentially valuable long-term investment.
 If you're planning on adding new trees to your property, you can certainly save money by doing it yourself; but you need to do it the right way, starting with selecting the right type of tree.